The Dorothy L. Lougee Nursing Assistant I Hybrid Program

 Recommended Courses and Skills (Technical Skills)

-Nursing Assistant 1 candidates must have a high school diploma or GED and successfully complete a placement test with reading at a 10th grade level and math at a 6th grade level.
-Completion of a state approved NA1 course is recommended.
-For State Certification, graduates must also pass a state examination.
+It is recommended that Nursing Assistant I candidates have a high school Diploma or GED.
+However, each candidate must successfully complete a placement test with reading at a 10th grade level and math at a 6th grade level.
+College transcripts which reflect courses that apply will be accepted.

 Helpful Personal Attributes (Soft Skills)

 Human resource skills are essential for work in health care.
 Such skills include professionalism, teamwork, customer services, and communication skills.
 They also need to be organized and self-starters.
 Safety is key and all precautions must be taken to prevent the transmission of infectious diseases.